|Serving New York Educators Since 1921|

-The in-service death benefit is generally equal to one year's salary* after a year of service, and it increases to a maximum of three years' salary after three or more years of service.
-After age 60 the benefit is reduced by 4% per year, up to a maximum reduction of 40% at age 70.
+The benefit is one year's salary* after a year of service, increasing to a maximum of three years' salary after three years or more of service.
+The benefit is reduced after age 60 by 4% per year, up to a maximum reduction of 40% at age 70.
 (Reductions begin at age 61; age is not rounded and the reduction is not prorated.)

 If you die as the result of an accident sustained in the performance of your duties, certain surviving family members may be entitled to receive an accidental death benefit in lieu of an in-service death benefit.
 The annual payment to your beneficiary would be 50% of the regular salary earned during your last year of service.

-You are covered by this benefit if you: a) have at least 10 years of service credit, and b) are not covered by the in-service death benefit, and c) die before retirement.
-The benefit would equal half the in-service death benefit that would have been paid if you had died on the last day of creditable service
+You are covered by this benefit if you have at least 10 years of service credit, are not covered by the in-service death benefit, and die before retirement.
+It would equal one-half of the in-service death benefit that would have been paid if you had died on the last day of creditable service.

-You may elect to receive a death benefit while living if: a) you qualify for a disability retirement benefit (not including the service credit requirement, which would be waived), and b) have either a terminal illness resulting in a life expectancy of no more than 12 months or a medical condition requiring extraordinary care or treatment.
+You may elect to receive a one-time only payment while living if you qualify for a disability retirement benefit (the 10 years service credit requirement is waived) and have either a terminal illness resulting in a life expectancy of no more than 12 months or a medical condition requiring extraordinary care or treatment.
 The benefit is paid in lieu of both a monthly retirement benefit and a death benefit paid to a beneficiary.

 The payment is equal to the death benefit to which you would be entitled if you had died on your last day of reportable service.
 It may be an important benefit if you don't have the need to provide for a beneficiary, or if you have less than 10 years of service credit and would not otherwise be eligible for a disability retirement.